 Filter applications are important for the chemical, automotive and domestic appliances industries.
 DHCAE Tools developed a solver for the simulation of filters based on the open source CFD library OpenFOAM®.
-DHCAE Tools presents new extensions in the filter modelling, in particular Fluid-structure interactions (FSI) with the open-source structural solver CalculiX and the treatment of resistance regions.
+In this presentation DHCAE Tools presents new extensions in the filter modelling, in particular a Fluid-structure interaction coupling (FSI) with the open-source structural solver CalculiX and a meso scaled approach to model growing filter cake structures.

 Session: F5 - Filter Media - Numerical Methods for Optimized Media Design II